More

 Benefits of iOS Supervised Mode or Apple Supervised Mode

-Unsupervised iOS devices pose a bigger risk to the organizations due to the issues that arise with activation lock.
+Unsupervised iOS devices pose a bigger risk to organizations due to the issues that arise with activation lock.
 Supervised devices offer more granular management, particularly for MDM platforms.

 Scalefusion Mobile Device Management for iOS facilitates the enterprise to granularly control the company-owned iOS devices in supervised mode.